duxsco/gentoo-installation/README.md

 ## Remote unlock

-SSH into the machine, execute `cryptsetup luksOpen` for every LUKS volume you want to open:
+SSH into the machine, execute `cryptsetup luksOpen` for every LUKS volume you want to open.
+Example:

 ```bash
 cryptsetup luksOpen /dev/sda4 sda4